Like Father, Like Son

 Not great, Gabe says.
 “I don’t think my sister has any interest in flying,” he said, “and mom gets motion sick.”

-By Steve Pradarelli
+by Steve Pradarelli

 You could say flying is in the Nicholson family’s blood.